Pilot slapped with charges after threatening to crash stolen plane into Walmart, police say

 (NewsNation) — A pilot in a plane circling over Tupelo, Mississippi, on Saturday morning — and who allegedly told police he would to crash into a Walmart — landed the aircraft “intact” in a field a few hours later, according to local authorities.

-Tupelo Police Chief John Quaka said at a press conference that Cory Wayne Patterson stole a Beechcraft King Air C90A from the Tupelo Regional Airport, took off early Saturday, called 911 and then threatened to crash the aircraft.
+Cory Wayne Patterson stole a Beechcraft King Air C90A from the Tupelo Regional Airport, took off early Saturday, called 911 and then threatened to crash the aircraft, Tupelo Police Chief John Quaka said at a news conference.

-Negotiators spoke to Patterson and convinced him not carry out the threat and to land at the airport.
-Patterson did not have the experience to land and another pilot attempted to coach him through it.
+Negotiators talked to Patterson and convinced him not to carry out the threat and to land at the airport.
+Patterson did not have the experience to land, and another pilot attempted to coach him through it.

 A negotiator re-established contact, and the plane landed safely.